Typical Git Workflow

 git reflog

-, which downloads the changes from your remote repo but does not apply them to your code.merge
+fetch, which downloads the changes from your remote repo but does not apply them to your code.merge, which applies changes taken fromfetchto a branch on your local repo.pull, which is a combined command that does afetchand then amerge.

 # pull = fetch + merge